 SPECIAL LENTEN PROJECT

-During February, our children and youth will be learning about the young girls (grades 7 – 12) who attend the Maranyundo Girls School in Nyamata, Rwanda.
-We are in the process of arranging guest speakers to come to one of our youth group meetings and our youth have agreed to help cut and fold the Maranyundo Mite Boxes for use during Lent.
-On Sunday, February 26, the whole church school will learn about the school and be asked to pray for the girls and drop a few coins in their mite boxes each day of Lent (boxes due back on Easter Sunday).
+During Lent, our children and youth will be learning about the young girls (grades 7 – 12) who attend the Maranyundo Girls School in Nyamata, Rwanda.
+We arrange guest speakers to come to one of our youth group meetings and our youth have agreed to help cut and fold the Maranyundo Mite Boxes for use during Lent.
+The whole church school will learn about the school and be asked to pray for the girls and drop a few coins in their mite boxes each day of Lent (boxes due back on Easter Sunday).

 The Beijing Circle is a group of women at Trinity Church who are leading the congregation in our International Outreach supporting the Maranyundo Girls School in Rwanda through cross-generational programs involving our entire congregation.

 We began our support in 2011 when two teachers and the Head of School visited Trinity just as we were introducing this new International Outreach project to our congregation.
 Through conversations with the teachers and Sister Juvenal, the Head of School, we decided to support this school through scholarships enabling girls to attend school and to upgrade their school library.

 In Advent we work on ways to support their library and in Lent we have had four very successful years of Mite Box collections from the Sunday School raising money for the scholarships, as well as, Lenten Envelopes from the adults.
 A popular additional fundraiser is the annual Cooking and Tasting event by a professional chef/parishioner usually planned for June.
 Our success with this outreach project is due to programming, efforts and support from parishioners, and working to serve at times that align with congregants schedules and budgets.